robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 If everything goes well, you should see your package on the Test PyPI.

+Before uploading any package and doing releases in general, I really like to add a [CHANGELOG] to a project so it becomes easier for users to figure out what changed between versions.
+I usually use the CHANGELOG format proposed by [Keep A Changelog](https://keepachangelog.com/en/1.1.0/).

 ## Adding GitHub CI

 Finally, assuming that your project is hosted on GitHub, it is relatively easy to add a CI